 - Grade IV: The breast is hard, tender to the touch, and shows obvious distortion of shape

 To correct cases of Grade III/IV capsular contracture, surgery is typically required.
 The compromised implant is typically removed and replaced with a new implant.
-In addition, Dr. Zemmel will either perform a capsulotomy (opening of the capsule) or a capsulectomy (removal of the capsule), or a combination of the two.
+In addition, Dr. Zemmel and Dr. Reddy will either perform a capsulotomy (opening of the capsule) or a capsulectomy (removal of the capsule), or a combination of the two.

 If the patient has a previous periareolar incision or an inframammary incision, the old incision may be used for this revision.
 A transaxillary incision cannot be used for this type of revision and therefore a new incision will be made.